codesnik/calculate-all/README.md

 Currently tested with PostgreSQL, MySQL and SQLite3, ruby >= 2.6, rails >= 4, groupdate >= 4.

+With rails >= 7.1, `#async_calculate_all` is also available, which does the same but in a separate db connection and ruby thread, and returns `ActiveRecord::Promise`

 ## Usage

 (example SQL snippets are given for PostgreSQL)